A/B Test Definition:

 As traffic is split randomly between variant A and B we can be confident that any statistically significant difference in the success metric (e.g. the conversion rate) between the two designs is likely to be due to the change in experience and not the result of other external factors (e.g. source of traffic, day of week etc).
-Most organisations use a specialist A/B testing tool to build, run and analyse their A/B tests.
+Most organisations subscribe to specialist software for their A/B testing to help build, run and analyse their experiments.

 An A/Bn test is where there are multiple variants of the same web/app page.
 For example an A/Bn test with 3 variants will mean that roughly 33% of visitors will see each variant.
-The more variants you test the smaller the proportion of visitors will see each variant and the longer the test will need to run to obtain a statistically significant result.
+The more variants in yous A/B test the smaller the proportion of visitors will see each variant and the longer the test will need to run to obtain a statistically significant result.

 How should you use A/B tests?